hamstu/threads-archive-viewer/README.md

 #### Channels

-I wasn't perfectly consisistent and also use hardcoded channels sometimes (😅), so make sure to update [channels.ts](/app/services/channels.ts) with your channels data, the same as what you put in the `channels` collection in your database.
+I wasn't perfectly consistent and also use hardcoded channels sometimes (😅), so make sure to update [channels.ts](/app/services/channels.ts) with your channels data, the same as what you put in the `channels` collection in your database.

 Ideally this would be removed to use one approach or the other, not both.
 So let that be an excercise for the reader, if they so choose.